Here at Triggerfish we strive to help companies form a Marketing Operations mindset.

-To help organisations start thinking operationally with respect to their marketing function, we have created this 12-week blog series.
+To help organisations start thinking operationally with respect to their marketing function, or help them build a marketing operations team, we have created this 12-week blog series.
 We will be covering everything from Sales & Marketing alignment, growth marketing, digital strategy, creating ROI, cross-functional teams, and much more!

 Today, Segmentation & Positioning